 What is ventricular tachycardia?

-Herbal remedies that contain a banned substance called ephedra, also known as ma huang, can trigger ventricular tachycardia.
-Illegal drugs (such as stimulants, like cocaine) also may cause ventricular tachycardia.
+Herbal remedies that contain ephedra, also known as ma huang, can trigger VT.
+Drugs (such as stimulants, like cocaine) also may cause it.

 What are the symptoms?

 VT may not cause symptoms.
 When it does, you may feel dizzy or lightheaded.
 You may have shortness of breath and chest pain or pressure.
 You may have palpitations.
 These are an uncomfortable awareness of the heart beating very fast or not in a regular way.
 Or you may faint or nearly faint.